Lexington Realty Trust (NYSE:LXP) Updates FY 2021 Earnings Guidance

 Lexington Realty Trust (NYSE:LXP) updated its FY 2021 earnings guidance on Thursday.
 The company provided earnings per share guidance of $0.750-$0.780 for the period.
 The company issued revenue guidance of -.

-The firm also recently announced a quarterly dividend, which will be paid on Tuesday, January 18th.
-Shareholders of record on Friday, December 31st will be issued a dividend of $0.12 per share.
-The ex-dividend date is Thursday, December 30th.
-This is a positive change from Lexington Realty Trust’s previous quarterly dividend of $0.11.
-This represents a $0.48 annualized dividend and a yield of 3.25%.
-Lexington Realty Trust’s payout ratio is currently 54.43%.
+The company also recently announced a quarterly dividend, which will be paid on Tuesday, January 18th.
+Investors of record on Friday, December 31st will be given a dividend of $0.12 per share.
+The ex-dividend date of this dividend is Thursday, December 30th.
+This represents a $0.48 dividend on an annualized basis and a dividend yield of 3.15%.
+This is a boost from Lexington Realty Trust’s previous quarterly dividend of $0.11.
+Lexington Realty Trust’s dividend payout ratio (DPR) is 54.43%.

-A hedge fund recently raised its stake in Lexington Realty Trust stock.
-Morgan Stanley raised its position in Lexington Realty Trust (NYSE:LXP) by 42.5% during the 2nd quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
-The firm owned 1,506,952 shares of the real estate investment trust’s stock after purchasing an additional 449,672 shares during the quarter.
-Morgan Stanley owned 0.54% of Lexington Realty Trust worth $18,008,000 at the end of the most recent reporting period.
-99.93% of the stock is owned by institutional investors.
+An institutional investor recently raised its position in Lexington Realty Trust stock.
+Morgan Stanley raised its stake in Lexington Realty Trust (NYSE:LXP) by 42.5% in the 2nd quarter, according to its most recent 13F filing with the Securities and Exchange Commission.
+The institutional investor owned 1,506,952 shares of the real estate investment trust’s stock after acquiring an additional 449,672 shares during the quarter.
+Morgan Stanley owned about 0.54% of Lexington Realty Trust worth $18,008,000 as of its most recent filing with the Securities and Exchange Commission.
+Institutional investors own 99.93% of the company’s stock.

 Lexington Realty Trust is a real estate investment trust, which engages in financing, acquisition, and ownership of portfolio of single-tenant commercial properties.
 It also provides investment advisory and asset management services.
 The company was founded by E. Robert Roskind in October 1993 and is headquartered in New York, NY.